 Risk Audit response Conclusion

 Financial performance

-The level of funding available to the College is tight resulting in the College's ability to generate surpluses difficult.
+The level of Scottish Government funding available to the College is tight resulting in the College's ability to break even being challenging.
 There is an increased risk associated with the demand this places on current resources.
+The risks associated with reporting a break even position will become even greater in future years with the reclassification of the college as a non-departmental public body (NDPB).
 As part of our audit process we will review the College's final outturn and ensure we can adequately explain any deviations from budget.
 Any non-standard transactions will be specifically reviewed as part of our audit testing and ensuring adherence with the requirements of auditing standards.
 We are satisfied that the procedures and processes operated by the College in this area are adequate to meet the needs of the College in a time of tight resources.
 All significant deviations from budget have been adequately explained and supported.
 We are satisfied that non standard transactions have been processed correctly.

 Override of Internal Controls

 There is a risk of fraud or error arising due to management override of controls.
 Note that this is considered a specific risk for all audit engagements in accordance with the requirements of ISAs.
 Our audit procedures will include testing the appropriateness of journal entries recorded within the general ledger and other adjustments made in the preparation of the financial statements, along with a review of accounting estimates for any evidence of management bias.
-We will also consider specifically any significant transactions outside the normal operations of the College.
+We will also consider specifically any significant transactions outside the normal operations of the College. issues in this area.
+There are no indicators of inappropriate management override of